These Black Fridays Tech Sales Are Smart (And Getting Smarter)

 Up to $100 off Theragun on Verishop

-$100 off Theragun Elite on Amazon
+$100 off Theragun Elite on Best Buy

 Best Laptop Black Friday Deals